 - Menu suggestions for both phases

-You will learn which popular foods women with PMS may be sensitive to and why dairy may not be the best food for women who suffer from PMS or irregular cycles.
-You will also learn why increased animal protein consumption, typical in a U.S. diet and low-carb diets are problematic for women who present with PMS/PMDD symptoms.
+You will learn why popular ultra-processed foods, women with PMS seem to crave more often, may actually enhance food sensitivities.
+You will learn why dairy, even organic dairy, may not be the best foods for women who suffer from PMS, PMDD or irregular cycles.
+You will also learn why conventionally raised animal protein, typical in a U.S. diet and very low-carb diets are problematic for women who present with PMS/PMDD symptoms.

-It is especially important for women who are lactose intolerant or have a sensitivity to whey or casein find other sources of calcium and dietary vitamin D for optimal fertility health as well as reduced PMS symptoms.
+It is especially important for women who are lactose intolerant, or sensitivity to whey and/or casein, find other sources of calcium and dietary vitamin D for optimal fertility health as well as reduced PMS symptoms.

-You will learn why it's important to chart your monthly cycle and what to eat according to the phase you are in.
+You will learn why it's important to chart your monthly cycle and how to nourish your body according to the cycle phase you are in.
 There are exceptions of course, those who take oral contraceptives or hormone replacement due to surgical removal of the uterus and ovaries.
-If this is the case, you may have better results following the luteal phase PMS diet plan for two months or cycles.
+If this is the case, you may have better results following the luteal phase diet plan for two months or cycles.

-The diet plan is nutritionally balanced for all women between the ages of 15 and 55.
+The original Cycle Diet plan is nutritionally balanced for all women between the ages of 15 and 55.
 Women who are younger or older have a few extra nutritional needs.
-If you are the main caretaker and food provider for your family, the healthy changes you will be making will also benefit your family's health.
+If you are the main caretaker and food preparer for your family, the healthy changes you will be making will also benefit your family's health.

 Reproductive Hormones 101